-Metro Manila is the seat of government and the most populous region of the country which is composed of Manila, the capital city of the country.
-Metro Manila makes it to the "Global Top 30" cities according to property consultancy citing its economic scale, vast population, large gross domestic product and BPO specialization as its competitive edge.
+Metro Manila is the seat of government and the most populous region of the country.
+As the capital city of the Philippines, Metro Manila makes it to the “Global Top 30 cities”, according to the property consultancy, citing its economic scale, vast population, large gross domestic product and BPO specialization as its competitive edge.
 Furthermore, the region ranks 3rd for the top business process outsourcing global destinations, next to Bangalore and Mumbai.
 The region's retail sector remains strong, bolstered by remittances abroad, BPOs, and its tourism sector.

 Rizal Park, also known as Luneta National Park or simply Luneta, is a historical urban park in the Philippines.
 Located along Roxas Boulevard, Manila, adjacent to the old walled city of Intramuros, it is one of the largest urban parks in Asia.